kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 While checking a single Pod does not guarantee the *whole* gang can fit, calculating gang-level schedulability inside the event handler can be difficult at the moment.
 Therefore, we optimistically retry the Workload Scheduling Cycle if any member's condition improves.

+It might be beneficial to retry the pod group without being triggered by any cluster event.
+Ideally, this would involve scrambling the pods and subgroups within the group that have the same priority.
+This could be useful because the pods could be scheduled without any cluster changes when considered in a different order.

 ### Test Plan